 Spanish Class (Competent Climber/Rescuer) 3 Days $1690

 The Competent Climber/Rescuer course is an intensive 3 day course designed for experienced climbers and In-House Instructor candidates.
 Many contractors and tower owners are requiring their sub-contractors to have at least one Certified Competent Climber and Rescuer on the job.
 This course teaches more advanced rescue techniques, self-rescue and rope access skills, rescue planning and response as well as victim evaluation and advanced first aid during rescue/suspension.
 The course prerequisites are passing and earning the Authorized Climber/Rescuer (2 Day Class) Certification portion of our training and having at least 90 days of actual tower climbing experience.
-This Comtrain course meets the Criteria for Accepted Practices in Safety, Health, and Environmental Training ASSE/ANSI Z490.1, the NATE CTS and ASSE/ANSI Z359.2, the minimum requirements for a Comprehensive Managed Fall Protection Program, found in the ASSE/ANSI Z359 Fall Protection Code.
+This Comtrain course meets the Criteria for Accepted Practices in Safety, Health, and Environmental Training ASSE/ANSI Z490.1, the NATE CTS and ASSE/ANSI Z359.2.
+This course meets the minimum requirements for a Comprehensive Managed Fall Protection Program, found in the ASSE/ANSI Z359 Fall Protection Code.